robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

     </center>

 However, these advantages only materialise when there are several Sources from the same Author in your Second Brain (or you reference the Author in Atoms/Molecules).
-If this is unlikely to be the case, e.g if I’ve read a one-off blog post from some random author, I will leave the author as plain text.
+If this is unlikely to be the case, e.g. if I’ve read a one-off blog post from some random author, I will leave the author as plain text.

 One downside of making placeholder Author notes is that one ends up having to create a lot of notes which then need to be filed away into folders (at least according to my organisation principles).
-I have written a python script that does this all for me – all I have to do is make an unlinked reference e.g `author: [[Firstname Lastname]]` then my helper script will create a `Firstname Lastname.md` note and move it to `Authors/`.
+I have written a python script that does this all for me – all I have to do is make an unlinked reference e.g. `author: [[Firstname Lastname]]` then my helper script will create a `Firstname Lastname.md` note and move it to `Authors/`.

 ## Learning from different sources

-As I explained in [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}), a key goal of Molecular Notes is to help me learn from a variety of resources: books, textbooks, podcasts, YouTube videos etc. In this section, I explain how I make Source notes for different media types.
+As I explained in [Part 1](https://reasonabledeviations.com/2022/04/18/molecular-notes-part-1/#objectives), a key goal of Molecular Notes is to help me learn from a variety of resources: books, textbooks, podcasts, YouTube videos etc. In this section, I explain how I make Source notes for different media types.

 Before that, let me review some key principles: